Odonno/ReduxSimple/README.md

     });
 ```

-### Memoized selectors
+### Reuse selectors - without props

-Memoized selectors are a kind of selectors that combine multiple selectors to create a new one.
+Note that you can combine multiple selectors to create a new one.

 ```csharp
 public static ISelectorWithoutProps<RootState, bool> SelectHasPreviousPage = CreateSelector(